ThrowTheSwitch/Ceedling/docs/CeedlingCustomPlugins.md

 ### Rake Tasks

 Add custom Rake tasks to your project that can be run with `ceedling <custom_task>`.

+To implement this strategy, add the file `<plugin-name>.rake` to the plugin source root folder.